smithjw/smithjw.github.io/_posts/2013-07-03-keyremap4macbook-alfred-file-selection.md

 type: post
 published: true
 meta: {}
+---
----I've really enjoyed the switch from [LaunchBar](http://www.obdev.at/products/launchbar/index.html) to [Alfred](http://www.alfredapp.com), right around the time that version 2 was released, bar one little niggle that I've encountered.
+I've really enjoyed the switch from [LaunchBar](http://www.obdev.at/products/launchbar/index.html) to [Alfred](http://www.alfredapp.com), right around the time that version 2 was released, bar one little niggle that I've encountered.
 I've dived head first into the
 [Workflows Forum](http://www.alfredforum.com/forum/3-share-your-workflows/) discovering neat and interesting ways of interacting with apps on my local Mac and even my Mac mini media server at home.
 One of the features that I haven't used extensively, that little niggle, is Alfred's File Selection.